smathot/pythontutorials/content/pages/numerical/time-series.md

 ## Dealing with missing data

 The dataset spans the years 2000 until and including 2021.
 However, data is not available for all countries for all years.
 Specifically, for some countries data is missing for the first few years.
-We've already seen an example of that above, when we recoded the invalid data for Romania for 2000 and 2001.
+We've already seen an example of this above, when we recoded the invalid data for Romania for 2000 and 2001.
 But for a few other countries, some data is simply missing altogether, not even represented by empty strings.

-This is characteristic of real-world time-series data: data is often missing and incomplete in multiple ways, and it's therefore important to check your data carefully.
+This is characteristic of real-world time-series data: data is often incomplete in multiple ways, and it's therefore important to check your data carefully.

 Let's first print out the first value (`0`) of the `year` column for all (`:`) countries: